isomerpages/enterprisesg-sac/_about/Our History.md

 <b>25 June:</b> SAC signed the APLAC MRA for Proficiency Testing Providers (PTP). <span class="milestone-arrow"></span>

-<b>5 August:</b> SAC signed a MOU with Joint Accreditation System of Australia and New Zealand (JAS-ANZ
+<b>5 August:</b> SAC signed a MOU with Joint Accreditation System of Australia and New Zealand (JAS-ANZ) for closer collaboration.

 SAC signed a MOU with Singapore Polytechnic to upgrade industry capability.